roycehoe/oldblog/_posts/2021-07-27-Quantum-Snacks.md

 2. Next, I get (0, -1)
 3. Next, I get (-a, a)

-What all this is telling me is, there is an upper limit to the amount of states each vector can take.
+What all this is telling me is, there is an upper limit to the number of states each vector can take.
 So far, I have only seen the following values: -a, a, -1, 1, 0.\
 Mathematically, if there are 2 coordinates, and 5 possible values that these vectors can take, that means that the upper limit is 25 permutations.\
 Drawing out the possibilities on a 5x5 grid and crossing out impossible permutations, I got 8 possible states.